Two-child policy: Vietnam

-Vietnam has had a population policy for over 50 years.
-It was launched by the Vietnamese government in the early 1960s in North Vietnam and continues in a modified form today, throughout all of Vietnam (not just the north).
-The policy emphasizes the official family-size goal to be một hoặc hai con, which means "one or two children."
+Vietnam has had a population policy for over 60 years.
+It was launched by the Vietnamese government in the early 1960s in North Vietnam and continued in a modified form throughout all of Vietnam (not just the north), until 2025, when due to a sub-replacement fertility rate, the communist government lifted all regulations regarding the number of children families are allowed to have.
+The two-child policy emphasized the official family-size goal to be một hoặc hai con, which means "one or two children."

 In 1963, North Vietnam began a policy advocating a two-child norm due to the sharp population increase of the largely poor and rural population.
 Vietnam's family planning policy was developed before those of other countries, such as China.
 The government used a system of information, education, communication (IEC) campaign and publicly accessible contraceptives to curb the population.
 After the reunification of North and South Vietnam in 1975 under the Communist Party, there was a governmental effort to extend the policies of the North to the rest of Vietnam, which extended into the next decade.

 After 1983, each family was required to limit the number of children to two.
 In 1985, the government increased incentives, such as contraceptives and abortion acceptors, and disincentives, such as penalties for violations in family planning.

 In 1988, the Council of Ministers issued an in-depth family planning policy, adding additional restrictions beyond the previous restriction of keeping the maximum number of children per household to two.
 The detailed one-or-two-child policy of Vietnam was established nine years after China's one-child policy was implemented, and elements of China's policy are reflected in Vietnam's, such as the emphasis on marrying later, postponing childbearing age (22-years of age or older for women and 24-years of age or older for men), and spacing out birth of children (3–5 years apart).
 The state was required to supply free birth control devices (such as intrauterine loops, condoms, and birth control pills) and to provide facilities for individuals who are eligible for abortions.
 Furthermore, if families did not comply with the two-child policy, they were required to pay high fees and were unable to move into urban centers.